 The truth is, like many sales problems, there is no silver bullet.
 There are simply too many factors that can influence what works for your teams.
 Some companies see success with phone as the first touchpoint while others don’t use phone until they’ve already had an email response.
 The best companies benchmark and test performance based on a number of key factors including:

-Industry: When financial industry professionals are likely at their desks, manufactures might be out in the field.
+Industry: When financial industry professionals are likely at their desks, manufacturers might be out in the field.

-Next time you pick up the phone to make a call or hover your mouse over the “send” button, take a few extra moments to consider your goal, the timing, and who you’re sending it to to make sure you’re using the right channel at the right time.
+Next time you pick up the phone to make a call or hover your mouse over the “send” button, take a few extra moments to consider your goal, the timing, and who the recipient is to make sure you’re using the right channel at the right time.

 Want to learn more about effective sales communication?
 Download your free copy of our latest ebook and start landing larger clients, earning more revenue, and enjoying more sales success.